Text Processing Functions (LEFT, RIGHT, CONCATENATE, etc.)

 =PROPER(A1) ' Capitalizes the first letter of each word =UPPER(A1) ' Converts all text to uppercase =LOWER(A1) ' Converts all text to lowercase

-Functions: Finding Text Length and Position
+4. LEN and FIND Functions: Finding Text Length and Position

 - Problem: Determining the length of a string or locating a specific character.